ombori/grid-docs/iot-development/remote-events.md

 ```

 ## Triggering Events
 To trigger an event using the Ombori API you need to call a similar URL as for the methods.
 Events currently is a custom implementation of the method call, and this features no return value.
-You also don’t need to define a module you want to send it to, as it is received by the event agent on the device.
+You also don’t need to define an app you want to send it to, as it is received by the event agent on the device.

 The URL is defined as this
 ```